kajuburfi/jrnl/README.md

   ╰───────────────┴─────────────────────┴─────────────────────────┴───────────────────┴────────────────╯
   ```
 - If there are too many entries for a tag or for the food tag(specifically), it will automatically open
-  a pager with the contents.
+  a pager with the contents(configurable).
 - To fetch entries(or open them), a date is required.
 You can either pass this through the flag `--entry YYYY-MM-DD`
   (`-e YYYY-MM-DD`), or if you just pass an empty flag(`-e`), an interactive calendar will prompt for the
   date(Using [inquire](https://github.com/mikaelmello/inquire)).
 The calendar will open if there is any